sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 ```

 To maximize the benefits of currying in our code, we can consider the following best practices:
 1. **Identifying suitable use cases:** Currying can be useful for partial application, function specialization, or enhancing type inference.
-Identify where these benefits can be applied in your code.
+Identify where these benefits can be applied in our code.
 2. **Thoughtfully ordering parameters:** To create partially applied functions more easily, we can arrange parameters in a way that prioritizes those most likely to be reused or pre-filled in the initial groups.
 3. **Avoiding overuse:** While currying can be helpful, excessive use can make code harder to read and understand.
 We must use it thoughtfully and in moderation.
 4. **Combining with other functional techniques:** Combining currying with other functional programming techniques, such as function composition and higher-order functions, can further enhance our code's functionality.